Turkish Business Culture for Investors or Workers in Turkey

 Turkey’s business culture is quite different due to the family structure’s reflection on business life.
 Family and kinship ties create trust and loyalty in the business world, but can also make objective decision-making difficult.

-In Turkish business culture, direct and open communication is not expected.
+Communication: In Turkish business culture, direct and open communication is not expected.
 Indirect statements and insinuations are common.
 For foreign investors, this creates difficulties in decision-making, but obstacles can be overcome by communicating with an understanding approach.

 In Turkish business culture, welcoming each other and chatting briefly before business negotiations makes negotiations take place in a warm environment.
 It is considered cold to talk about business directly.